Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

 with exact rows.
 By the snake lemma, this gives an exact sequence of group schemes

 So it suffices to show that there is some $N \geq M$ such that $H/n^N H \to G/n^N G$ is a monomorphism.
 Equivalently, one must show that there is some $N \geq M$ such that

 To prove the existence of some such $N$, note that the sequence $\{n^N H\}$ of closed $k$-subgroup schemes of $H$ is decreasing, so the fact that $H$ is noetherian (being finite type over $k$) implies that there exists some $N_0$ such that $n^{N_0} H = n^{N_0+1} H$.
-We have
+Since $G/H$ is $n^M$-torsion, we have